mjchaell/mjchael/README.md

 Student
 -------

 I'm a college student from Universitas Kristen Satya Wacana.
 I love being a back-end developer, but I can do some front-end programming too.
-Now I'm currently a student at Satya Wacana Christian University

 *   🌍  I'm Indonesian
 *   🤝  I'm open to collaborating on any Software Development